joe-taylor/bcdc-devenv/README.md

 This should produce several CentOS 7 instances.
 The main two, titan and enceladus, are for apps and databases, respectively.
-Here we use the word "databases" loosely; we are not only referring to relational databases (specifically, postgres), but also NoSQL search platforms like Solr.
+Here we use the word "databases" loosely; we are not only referring to relational databases (specifically, postgres), but also to NoSQL search platforms like Solr.

 Additionally, we create a Jenkins box, vesta, for running various jobs against these dev instances.